Athletics at the 2019 Pan American Games

 Athletics competitions at the 2019 Pan American Games in Lima, Peru were held between July 27 and August 11, 2019 at the Athletics Stadium in the Villa Deportiva Nacional Videna cluster, with the marathon and walks being held at Kennedy Park.

 A total of 48 events were contested, equally divided among men and women.
-The women's 50 km walk was added for this edition, marking the first time men and women competed in an equal number of events.
+The women's 50 km walk was added for this edition of the Games, marking the first time that men and women competed in an equal number of events.

 Qualification

 Up to a total of 740 athletes were qualified to compete.
 Each nation may enter a maximum of two athletes in each individual event, and one team per relay event.
 Each event has a maximum number of competitors and a minimum performance standard.
 Peru as host nation, is granted an automatic athlete slot per event, in the event no one qualifies for that respective event.

 Competition schedule

 The competition schedule for athletics at the 2019 Pan American Games is announced.